juusokasperi/42/README.md

 - Next up write thorough tests for the functions.

 ## Ft_printf
+_Started 2024/08/07_
+- The function works but no bonuses yet.

 ## Born2beroot
 - Better do this in the clusters.